andr-ew/prosody/README.md

 # ekphras

+digital tape loop

 ![ss](ekphras.png)

-this is pretty much just a max for live "wrapper" for [softcut](https://llllllll.co/t/norns-2-0-softcut/20550). just one voice (mono) w/ all the parameters exposed in a straightforward way so you can build your own interface around it with MIDI/automation.
+this is pretty much just a max for live "wrapper" for [softcut](https://llllllll.co/t/norns-2-0-softcut/20550) by ezra buchla. just one voice (mono) w/ all the parameters exposed in a straightforward way so you can build your own interface around it with MIDI/automation.
 It can be used for looping, delaying, fo-granular-ing, and stuff in-between those things.

 ### quickstart

 1.	drop ekphras.amxd in an audio track in ableton

 # dirge

+broken downsampling / country roads / max for live

 ![ss](dirge.png)